Asian shares mostly rise on relief over US bank strength

-TOKYO — Asian shares were mostly higher on Tuesday as investors got some relief from worries over troubled U.S. banks with a planned takeover of failed Silicon Valley Bank.
+TOKYO — Asian shares were mostly higher on Tuesday as investors got some relief from worries over troubled U.S. lenders with a planned takeover of failed Silicon Valley Bank.

 ''Asian equities were positive on Tuesday, lifted by mostly higher major indices in the previous session.
 Receding fears surrounding the banking crisis and surging oil prices led to solid risk-taking flows,'' Anderson Alves at ActivTrades said in a report.